 If your website uses WordPress, you will see updates periodically being released from your admin panel.
 These updates are provided to fix security holes as well s bugs.
-You can see the alert show up on your dashboard when WordPress needs to be updated, and usually it is as easy as clicking the link and waiting.
-Like most software updates, this should be done as quickly as possible after the update is release.
+You can see the alert show up on your dashboard when WordPress needs to be updated, and usually, it is as easy as clicking the link and waiting.
+Like most software updates, this should be done as quickly as possible after the update is released.
 However, always make a backup of your website before running any updates… just in case.

 Plugins and Themes

 WordPress themes and plugins also need to be updated.
-Usually plugins provide updates periodically to fix up bugs and patch security holes.
+Usually, plugins provide updates periodically to fix up bugs and patch security holes.
 Running an outdated plugin is one of the easiest ways to expose your website to hackers.
-These plugins and themes add additional, third-party code to your website, and this code is usually easy to find and test for holes.
+These plugins and themes add additional third-party code to your website, and this code is usually easy to find and test for holes.
 Plugins are often created by amateur programmers and require regular fixes.

 Plugins and themes don’t automatically update like your web browser, but you will see a notification in your WordPress dashboard when plugin updates are available.
-Backup your website, and run the updates as soon as possible.
+Back up your website, and run the updates as soon as possible.
 The old, outdated code presents a security threat to your website.